Key Takeaway

 How Saxenda Works

 Saxenda delivers liraglutide, a first-generation GLP-1 receptor agonist with a half-life of approximately 13 hours .
 This shorter duration means it must be injected every day to maintain therapeutic levels.
+For a complete cost breakdown, see our compare GLP-1 providers.

 Liraglutide activates the same GLP-1 receptors as semaglutide and produces the same general effects: appetite suppression, delayed gastric emptying, and improved blood sugar regulation.
-However, the daily dosing cycle creates a pattern where drug levels peak a few hours after injection and then decline throughout the day.
+But the daily dosing cycle creates a pattern where drug levels peak a few hours after injection and then decline throughout the day.

 Saxenda was approved by the FDA in December 2014 specifically for chronic weight management.
-It was groundbreaking at the time, proving that GLP-1 medications could serve as effective weight loss tools.
+It was notable at the time, proving that GLP-1 medications could serve as effective weight loss tools.
 Saxenda is approved for adults with BMI 30+ or BMI 27+ with at least one weight-related condition, and it also has approval for adolescents aged 12 and older .

 Efficacy Comparison: Weight Loss Results